fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 Nothing special so far, right?

-Now let's make push method which will add element to the beggining of the list.
-This method will return a new instance of list which will have head pointing to the new element while the remaining of the list is behind head so prevous head will be next element of new head.
+Now let's make push method which will add element to the begging of the list.
+This method will return a new instance of list which will have head pointing to the new element while the remaining of the list is behind head so previous head will be next element of new head.
 At the first it seems that we will need to copy whole list and add new element and return this new list.
 This approach is inefficient.
 The good news are that we do not have to do that.
-We will need to make new element and new list instance whic has head pointing to the new element.
+We will need to make new element and new list instance which has head pointing to the new element.
 Next pointer of new element will be just head of our list in arguments so we basically do not copy anything.
 We can do this trick because immutability guarantees that elements of the list won't be changed in any time.

 	List* push(List* l, int value)